khaledradwan96/Kasper/README.md

 # Kasper

-### This is the template two from elzero web school https://elzero.org/html-css-practice-template-two/
+## This is template number two ( HTML and CSS )

-## I add some features
+link of the original template https://elzero.org/html-css-practice-template-two/